-Lasagna roll ups are a fun riff on the traditional lasagna casserole.
-These Chicken Spinach Lasagna Rolls offer a lighter version of this Italian classic and a unique way to serve lasagna for entertaining.
+Lasagna roll ups with chicken are a fun riff on the traditional lasagna casserole.
+They offer a lighter version of this Italian classic and a unique way to serve lasagna for entertaining.
 Predictable with tomato sauce, ricotta and mozzarella, give this cheesy chicken spinach version a try.

 Is there anything more guaranteed to please than a big pan of lasagna?
 Comfort food.
 Suitable for any time of year.
 You can make it ahead and pop it in the oven, so it’s super easy for entertaining.
 And, for those of us who love leftovers, it’s always better the next day.